Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Acceptance

-One of the first steps towards reducing your stress is acceptance.
+One of the first steps toward reducing your stress is acceptance.
 Accepting that your child has autism and that it is not a disease to be “cured” or “fixed” can play a massive role in managing your expectations of both yourself and your child.
 Autism is part of who your child is, and every intervention moving forward should be based on that key understanding.
-Acceptance takes time, years for some, but is an integral part of the success of your child, and the overall family unit.
+Acceptance takes time, years for some, but it is an integral part of the success of your child and the overall family unit.

-It takes a village
+It Takes a Village

 It’s natural to wonder what life would be like without autism, but dwelling on “what if” scenarios adds unnecessary stress.
 Focus on the present and embrace your child’s unique journey.
 Face uncertainties with a positive mindset.

-Find space for yourself
+Find Space for Yourself

 Even smaller changes — like slowing down your daily routine or drinking more water — can make a difference.